solodev/cloud-documentation/src/Marketplace/Catalogs/Items/index.md

 To edit a version number, follow the steps below:

-- From the main dashboard, click Marketplace
+- From the main dashboard, click Marketplace.
-- Click Catalog
+- Click Catalog.
 - Select the desired catalog from the list.
 - Click the desired version number.
 - Enter the Resource URL.
-- Enter the Description
+- Enter the Description.
-- Enter the YAML Build
+- Enter the YAML Build.
 - Set the status to Active.
 - Click Save.

 To delete a version number, follow the steps below:

-- From the main dashboard, click Marketplace
+- From the main dashboard, click Marketplace.
-- Click Catalog
+- Click Catalog.
 - Select the desired catalog from the list.
 - Click the desired version number.
 - The developer/seller is taken to the version number page for the catalog.